RadwareCloudNativeProtector/s3-logger/README.md

 <img src="docs/pictures/Radware_CWP_S3_Logger.jpg">

-The CFT deployment process will create an SNS Topic, SQS Queue, an IAM Role, and a Lambda Function.
+The CFT deployment process will create an SNS Topic, SQS Queue, an IAM Role, CloudWatch Log Group (default 30 days retention), and a Lambda Function.
 On the defined schedule, SQS messages are polled and then written to an S3 bucket.
 Additional triggers and schedules can be configured post-deployment as desired.

 ## Setup
 ### Prerequisites